 Averting dangerous climate change, feeding and providing sustainable livelihoods for a growing global population, and creating space for nature – that is the triple challenge of our time.
 This series of sessions will feature diverse perspectives on how to balance responses to address these challenges, specifically looking at the need for integrated approaches to address the main drivers of habitat loss, including deforestation, and how diets around the world are impacting the environment.

-Session 1: Integrated solutions to adapt to a changing world
+Integrated solutions to adapt to a changing world LIVE NOW

-Session 2: Scaling up solutions to address the triple challenge
+Scaling up solutions to address the triple challenge LIVE NOW

-Food for thought: The role of diets in improving human and planetary health
+Food for thought: The role of diets in improving human and planetary health LIVE NOW

 Meeting the dietary needs of a growing global population while averting dangerous climate change and safeguarding nature is one of the biggest challenges of our time.
 This session will feature a presentation on the potential benefits dietary shifts in over 100 countries could have on national-level human and environmental health, and how national dietary guidelines could be optimised to improve planetary health.
 There will be a panel discussion on how these shifts can be best achieved, with conservation, nutrition and farming experts looking at some of the solutions for a more sustainable and resilient food system.